English Country Dances (Beta)

 4-5 All turn single left

-B 1-4 Middles cast clockwise up or down into half right shoulder hey-for-3 on the side
+B 1-4 Middles cast clockwise up or down into half right shoulder hey-for-3 along the side (all are moving for the hey)

 7-8 Lines balance forward and back